EducationalPython/Cpp-colored/cpp-white/week-2/README.md

 ### Lecture notes: Functions

-You can access the lecture notes in russian in the file called "Lecture notes week 2 -- Functions.pdf" in the same folder and if you want to read my 5 cents about the lecture you can read them in "Lecture notes my comments.md" (for now it has only about functions; will be updating it, tho).
+You can access the lecture notes in russian in the file called "Lecture notes week 2 -- Functions.pdf" in the same folder and if you want to read my 5 cents about the lecture you can read them in "Lecture notes my comments.md".
 ### Problem set: Functions

 #### Problem factorial